harsh3452/vaultify/README.md

 * Supports both **offline OCR** (fallback) and **Gemini AI** for high-accuracy extraction.
 * The system is designed for **Indian ID documents** but can be extended to other document types.

----

-This is now **clean, readable, and professional**, ready to paste into your `README.md`.

-I can also create a **short “Quick Start” version** that’s one screen long for GitHub’s front page, so visitors immediately understand the app.
-Do you want me to do that?